OVERVIEW

 PROBLEM

-Usability studies showed the original price block felt cluttered and overwhelming.
+Usability studies showed the original price block felt cluttered and overwhelming, although exact pain point weren't defined.
 The redesign focused on clearly communicating price, financing, and promotions while strengthening the add-to-cart CTA to improve funnel progression.
 Scaling to support additional financing options without increasing complexity.

 Cluttered information display